-alpha-Lactose (hydrate) (alpha-D-Lactose (hydrate)) is the principal carbohydrate in the milk of most mammals. alpha-Lactose (hydrate) consists of glucose and galactose and exists in the form of two anomers, alpha and beta. alpha-Lactose (hydrate) has many uses in the food and pharmaceutical industries, such as a free-flowing or agglomerating agent, a diluent for pigments, flavors, or enzymes[1][2][3].
+alpha-Lactose hydrate (alpha-D-Lactose (hydrate)) is the primary carbohydrate in the milk of most mammals. alpha-Lactose hydrate consists of glucose and galactose and exists in two isomeric forms, alpha and beta. alpha-Lactose hydrate has numerous applications in the food and pharmaceutical industries, such as serving as a bulking or agglomerating agent, and a diluent for pigments, flavors or enzymes[1].

 Molecular Weight: